danbronsema/carrierwave_nested/README.markdown

 Carrierwave Nested
 ==================

+* Updated to Rails 3.0.10 *

-This simple rails app demonstrates how to use nested forms (using ryan bates' nested_form_for) with carrierwave.
+This simple rails app demonstrates how to use nested forms (using ryan bates' nested\_form\_for) with carrierwave.

 For more in-depth information on each of these gems:
 [Carrierwave github] (https://github.com/jnicklas/carrierwave)